 Ronnie King is certified Software Engineer and owner of Scratchwerk, LLC.
-Scratchwerk provides software development services, as well as personalized training for individuals seeking to become entry-level developers.
-Ronnie is an active community volunteer and serves as the Vice-Chair for the Board of Library Trustees.
+Scratchwerk provides software development and testing services, specializing in Java and Guidewire integrations.
+Ronnie is an active community volunteer and serves as the Chair for the Board of Library Trustees.
 He has also served on the boards for Mentoring Families and Kids and Hubbard House.
 King has held leadership positions in several community organizations including National Society of Black Engineers, 100 Black Men of Jacksonville, National Pan-Hellenic Council and the Urban League Young Professionals.
 He is also a proud member of Omega Psi Phi Fraternity, and served as president of the Jacksonville graduate chapter.
 Ronnie studied at the University of Florida where he earned his Associates Degree while playing basketball for the Gators.
 He later earned his Bachelors in Computer Science from the University of North Florida.
 Ronnie is also a husband and father of two beautiful girls, Jada and Bostyn.

 Marsha Oliver is the Director of Public Affairs for the City of Jacksonville.
 Prior to her appointment in September 2015, she served as Assistant Superintendent of Communications for Duval County Public Schools for 16 years.

 Oliver earned a BA in Public Relations (cum laude) from Florida A&M University and an MBA from the University of Phoenix, where she was chosen to serve as the 2001 Graduate Commencement Speaker.
 Oliver is as equally committed to her community, as evidenced by her memberships on a number of non-profit boards and organizations including the Women’s Giving Alliance; Leadership Jacksonville (2001); Eartha M.M.
 White Legacy Board; Community Hospice Board of Directors; Jack & Jill of America, Inc.; the Bold City Chapter of the Links, Inc.; Alpha Kappa Alpha Sorority, Inc., and others.
 In addition, Oliver is a certified Community Coach, designated by the Nonprofit Center (Community Foundation of Jacksonville).